redbrick/static-site/source/_posts/week-7-news-events.md

   - qzar
   - bowling
   - hoodies
-  - egm
+  - EGM
-  - digital dicovery
+  - Digital Dicovery Week
   - bowling
-  - admin training
+  - admin
 ---
 It may be reading week for some but we've made sure to keep week 7 action packed.